Most interesting landmarks of Cayman Islands

 - Pedro St. James Castle – Grand Cayman.
 Manor house – the oldest structure in Cayman islands, built in 1780.
 Historical house of landowner William Eden.
 Parliament of Cayman Islands started its operations here in 1831.

-Described wonders of Cayman Islands
+Described landmarks of Cayman Islands

 Cayman Islands are the most remote Caribbean Islands.
 These small islands are that remote that archaeologists are not sure whether any people lived here in Pre-Columbian times at all.